The Home and the World: Sandip

 Sandip is the third major character in the novel, completing the love triangle.
 He is a guest in the home of Nikhil and Bimala and his revolutionary ideas and speeches have a significant impact on Bimala.
 He is very vocal in his anti-imperialistic views and is a skilled orator.
 Sandip represents characteristics that are directly opposite to those Nikhil possesses, thus drawing Bimala to Sandip.
 Bimala gets caught up in the ideas that Sandip presents as well as the man himself.
 Her seemingly increasing patriotism causes her to spend more and more time with Sandip, thereby solidifying the love triangle conflict.
 Sandip's first name is translated to "with dipa (light fire flame)".

 Bara Rani

-Bara Rani is Bimala's sister in law.
+Bara Rani is Nikhilesh's sister in law.
 Her relationship with Bimala is strained at best.
 She causes a lot of tension in the household.
 She also uses Nikhil to get the material items that she desires.
 Bimala constantly complains about her to Nikhil.
 Bara Rani taunts Bimala for her mingling with Sandip Babu.